Chr1sDev/Rebel-Fleet-Admiral/README.md

 [![license](https://img.shields.io/github/license/fox-cat/coward)](LICENSE)
 [![chat](https://img.shields.io/discord/586736904771469313?style=flat)](https://discord.gg/wDUgCrE)

+## Setup

 This does not include the token, which you will need to add manually from the discord developer panel

 Create a json file called config.json and paste it in like this:

 ```json
 {